 Grab a much needed after-work beer or a Caribbean cocktail at one of their beach bars and enjoy the most beautiful sunset, relaxation and recreation right at the gates of Munich

+Bavaria holidays will not be the same without a little history.
 Whilst holding the title for the largest state of the Federal Republic of Germany, Bavaria is also Europe’s oldest existing political entity with a history spanning more than 1,300 years.
 Its most important regions are Franconia, eastern Bavaria, and upper Bavaria.
 The crown jewel of Franconia is the city of Würzburg on the River Main.
 Along the Main, you’ll find a host of historic attractions, graceful river valleys, and vineyard-covered hills.
 Every year, people from around the world come to Bayreuth to listen to Wagner’s music.
+Also in Bavaria you can observe some beautiful and breathtaking castles and fortresses.
 Nearby Nuremberg (Nürnberg), the “Emperor’s City,” is famed for its towering castle and Sinwell watchtower (Sinnwellturm), which offers an incredible view by day and a totally different atmosphere by night.

 Nature and Bavarian Culture